cduan2020/LocalizedControl/README.md

 `Wup = InfoDistanceUpperbdd(normA)`: Caculate the upper bound on the information distance matrix from the norm of the blocks of the system coupling matrix A, i.e., `normA(i,j) = norm(A_{ij})`.

-`[nlist, dlist] = ucs_geodesic_k(Wup,i,k)`: Calculate the information neighborhood of size k centered at node i.
+`[nlist, dlist] = ucs_geodesic_k(Wup,i,k)`: Calculate the information neighborhood of size k centered at node i (Algorithm 1).
 The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.

 `[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau)`: Calculate the information neighborhood of radius tau centered at node i.
 The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.